California Farm Tractor Accident Lawyer

 • Going up an incline that is too steep

-The video below illustrates the steps that can be taken to reduce the occurrence of injuries and death resulting from farm tractor accidents.
+The video below illustrates the steps that can be taken to reduce the occurrence of injuries and deaths resulting from farm tractor accidents.

 Defective Manufacturing of Tractors

 However, older model tractors are not equipped with this safety feature.
-You may be asking yourself, “how many old tractors are still in use or lack this safety feature?”
-Well, approximately 50 percent of the 4.8 million tractors operating in America do not have rollover protection systems or even seat belts.
+You may ask yourself, “How many old tractors are still in use or lack this safety feature?”
+Approximately 50 percent of the 4.8 million tractors operating in America do not have rollover protection systems or even seat belts.
 Yes, you read that correctly – many tractors lack seat belts.
 Many tractors also lack roll bars or protective cabins in the tractors.

 Common Types of Injuries Suffered in Tractor Accidents